The Best Decumulation Age To Start Spending Down Your Fortune

 To live our best lives, we should ideally have the smoothest consumption curve possible.
 However, I have a feeling as personal finance enthusiasts, most of us will end up working for too long and saving too much.

 Therefore, let's discuss the best age for decumulation.
-This topic is important to me because I've decided to enter the decumulation phase this starting at age 45 in 2022.
+This topic is important to me because I decided to enter the decumulation phase in 2022 at age 45.

 Ever since I was in middle school I've frequently thought about my mortality.